stvjbs/Ticket-to-Ride-Web-Application/README.md

 ## Overview

-This Java-based web application allows you to find the shortest path between stations using Dijkstra’s algorithm and includes features for calculating ticket prices and managing tickets.
+This Java-based web application allows you to find the shortest path between stations and includes features for calculating ticket prices and managing tickets.

 ## Features